AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 # Servers

-Circle is an online chat and community solution built on Chat SDKs.
-It allows users to connect with communities by interest and communicate with thousands of kindred spirits in real time.
+Circle is an online chat and community solution built on the Chat SDKs.
+It enables users to connect with communities of mutual interest and communicate with thousands of other users worldwide in real time.

-Circle provides a three-layer structure that contains the following:
+Circle provides a three-layer structure, as follows:

-- **Server**: Servers are different communities within Circle.
-You can not only find and join servers by your interest, but also create and manage your own servers.
+- **Server**: Each server represents one of the communities within Circle.
+Users can search for and join servers by subject/interest.
+They can also create and manage their own servers.
-- **Channel**: A server is organized into topic-based channels, where you can share with kindred spirits and talk over specific topics.
-A default channel is automatically created in tandem with the server creation.
+- **Channel**: A server is organized into topic-based channels, where users can connect with other interested users to talk over specific topics.
+A default channel is automatically created during server creation.
 - **Thread**: Threads serve as temporary sub-channels inside an existing channel, to help better organize conversations in a busy channel.

-Once a server is created, a default channel with all server members in is automatically created to receive system notifications.
-The server owner can then create public or private channels by demand.
-Note that users can join and leave a server freely without anyone's approval.
+Once a server is created, a default channel containing all server members is automatically created to receive system notifications.
+The server owner can then create public or private channels, as desired.
+Note that users can join and leave a server freely; they do not require approval from anyone.

-This page shows how to implement servers in circle using RESTful APIs.
+This page shows how to implement servers in Circle using RESTful APIs.
 Before proceeding, ensure that you understand the frequency limit of Chat RESTful API calls described in [Limitations](https://docs.agora.io/en/agora-chat/reference/limitations#call-limit-of-server-sides).

 ## <a name="param"></a>Common parameters